 The lithium that can be extracted from Bolivia's seemingly endless Uyuni salt flats is an important component in, for example, electric car batteries.
 Bolivia has the world's largest lithium reserve and many foreign investors are interested in the resource.
-Image: Pedro Travasso/Flickr.
+Image: Pedro Travassos/Flickr.

 Of: Elina Malmberg

 Bolivia's huge lithium reserves are seen as importanta for the country economica development.
-Despite this, now pauses Parliament of Bolivia decision regarding kontrakt with China and Russia concerning lithium extraction after pressure from critics which means that the contracts pressed with insufficient consultation with local communities.
+Despite this, now pauses Parliament of Bolivia decision regarding kontrakt with China and Russia concerning lithium extraction after pressure from critics which means that the contracts pressed with insufficient consultation w/ local communities.

 February 28, 2025, News